collocations.org

 The education system is still in a state of flux following the recent reform.

-a state of health
+sb's state of health

-He''s concerned about his mother''s state of health.
+He's concerned about his mother's state of health.

 a state of mind